My Heart on the Yukon River

 From the back cover:

-People's reasons for being there are as varied as the vast landscape they occupy.
-Some are “scarred by something” and running from their past, while others “simply fell in love with the north.”
+"My Heart on the Yukon River includes 45 dramatic black and white portraits and insightful interviews of women, men, and children.
+Many of them are native born, but a surprising majority originally are from elsewhere --the "lower 48" states, the Canadian provinces, and Europe.
+Their reasons for being here are as varied as the vast landscape they occupy.
+Some are "scarred by something" and running from their past, while others simply "fell in love with the north."

-Their tales of economic survival, social change, alcoholism and attachment to the land reveal the unique social fabric of this northern land, where ancient and modern ways strangely intermingle.
+"Included are urban and suburban refuges, northern Indians and Inuit, teachers and priests, cowboys and miners, loners and homesteaders, foresters and a bagpiper.
+Their tales of economic survival, alcoholism, social change, and attachment to the land, river, and animals reveal the unique social fabric of this northern land, where modern and ancient life-ways strangely intermingle.